FluentPlay

 02 · What PAD measures

-Timing instability before the block, not after.
+Timing instability in the pre-articulatory window, not at articulation.

 PAD score definition